 break # No retry if response structure is unexpected

-SearchCans’ future Multi-Modal Reader API will convert PDFs to LLM-ready Markdown at competitive rates, starting as low as $0.56/1K credits for high-volume users.
+SearchCans’ Reader API converts PDF URLs to LLM-ready Markdown at the standard Reader API rate , no extra credits for the file: 1 parameter , starting as low as $0.56/1K credits for high-volume users.

 How Do You Optimize Extracted PDF Data for RAG LLM Performance?

 Optimizing extracted PDF data for RAG LLMs performance goes beyond mere extraction; it involves strategic chunking, metadata enrichment, and advanced indexing techniques to ensure it retrieves the most relevant information.
-Properly optimized data can improve the LLM’s answer accuracy by a factor of 20-30% compared to feeding it raw, unrefined text chunks.
+Properly optimized data can meaningfully improve the LLM’s answer accuracy compared to feeding it raw, unrefined text chunks.

 You’ve extracted your data – great.
 But dumping a 50-page PDF as one giant text block into your vector database is a recipe for disaster.
 The LLM won’t know where to look, and irrelevant information will dilute the context.
 This is where optimization truly begins.

-Golden Summary: Optimizing extracted PDF data for RAG LLMs is crucial for performance, moving beyond basic extraction to strategic chunking, metadata enrichment, and advanced indexing.
-Techniques like semantic chunking, header-aware splitting, and sliding windows ensure contextually rich, manageable data units, significantly improving retrieval relevance and LLM answer accuracy by providing focused, high-quality input.
+Golden Summary: Optimizing extracted PDF data for RAG LLMs means moving beyond basic extraction to chunking, metadata enrichment, and indexing.
+Semantic chunking, header-aware splitting, and sliding windows create manageable data units that can improve retrieval relevance and answer quality.

 - Effective Chunking Strategies: